8 Smart Instagram Bio Hacks You Probably Didn’t Know

 5. Include branded hashtags

 Chances are, hashtags form a key part of your Instagram marketing strategy.
-Not only do they help people find you, but if you’re creating branded hashtags, you’re encouraging existing customers to share your products or services with a friend using the hashtag.
+Not only do they help people find you (this applies to other social media platforms, such as Twitter, as well), but if you’re creating branded hashtags, you’re encouraging existing customers to share your products or services with a friend using the hashtag.

 It doesn’t matter whether you’re asking influencers or customers to share your branded hashtag or not, so long as it’s easy for them to find.
 This makes your Instagram bio the perfect place for any branded hashtags you want people to see.
-That way, anyone visiting your profile knows which word or phrase to use.
+That way, anyone visiting your profile knows which word or phrase to use, especially if you add hashtags.

 Homesense, for example, uses the branded hashtag #TreasureSeeker in its creative Instagram bio to encourage followers to tag the brand’s product in their own posts.
-This creates a ton of easy-to-find user-generated content (UGC) for the retailer to repost to its own account.
+When you add hashtags like this, it creates a ton of easy-to-find user-generated content (UGC) for the retailer to repost to its own account.

 6. Write a call to action